abelsiqueira/perprof-py/doc/install.rst

 .. note::

-   You can install it locally if you want but to take advantage of bach completion we recomend you to install it globablly.
+   You can install it locally if you want but to take advantage of bash completion we recomend you to install it globablly.

 To see a demo::